 4. Slow Tank Fill

-When the shut-off valve is not affixed at the current position, you could adjust the switch to enable increase to the output flow.
-If it is permanently affixed, depending on the type of establishment that you need assistance for, you need a HDB plumber or a commercial plumber to assist you on the issue.
+When the shut-off valve is not affixed at the current position, you could adjust the switch to enable an increase in the output flow.
+If it is permanently affixed, depending on the type of establishment that you need assistance for, you need an HDB plumber or a commercial plumber to assist you on the issue.

 5. Toilet Bowl Leak

 A few factors that may have caused this include a wear-and-tear of the wax/rubber ring between the toilet base and the drainage pipe, or it might be from the water supply or even condensation.

 You may want to check if the leaking comes from the pan collar at the base of the toilet bowl or the supply line from the toilet tank.
 Drop a few drops of food colouring into the toilet bowl flush tank.
 If you see the colour appear in the toilet bowl, the leak is from the tank.
 Here are some other ways you can detect water leaks.
 In any case, your toilet leaking is not a good sign and you should engage a professional plumber for this.

 Now that you know what are the various toilet bowl issues, you are better prepared to identify them when it arises.
 If left untreated, it could lead to flooding and cause a sewage mess in your toilet.
 Call a plumber immediately to resolve the issue.
 For other toilet related issues such as shower services, you may also contact Everyworks Plumber Singapore.